Mickjr/Database_Queries/README.md

 ORDER BY 2, 1; </pre>

 #############################################################################
-When selecting all rows of data from a large table, the results could render a substantial amount of data returned.
+<h2>When selecting all rows of data from a large table, the results could render
+a substantial amount of data returned.

 Counting the Records in a Table